2008 Summer Olympics

 The official logo for the 2008 Games, titled "Dancing Beijing" (舞动北京), created by Guo Chunning (郭春宁), featured the Chinese character for capital (京, stylized into the shape of a human being) in reference to the host city.
 The 2008 Olympics were watched by 3.5 billion people worldwide, and featured the longest distance for an Olympic Torch relay.
 The 2008 Games also set numerous world and Olympic records, and were the most expensive Summer Olympics of all time, and the second most expensive overall, after the 2014 Winter Games in Sochi.
 The opening ceremony was lauded by spectators and numerous international presses as spectacular, spellbinding, and by many accounts, "the greatest ever in the history of Olympics".
-Beijing hosted the 2022 Winter Olympics, making it the first city ever to host both the Summer and Winter Games.

 An unprecedented 87 countries won at least one medal during the 2008 Games.
 Host nation China won the most gold medals (48), and became the seventh different team to top the Summer Olympics medal standings, winning a total of 100 medals overall.
 The United States placed second in the gold medal tally but won the highest number of medals overall (112).
 The third place in the gold and overall medal tally was achieved by Russia.

 This Olympic Games marked the return of the Summer Olympic Games to Asia after the 1988 Olympics in South Korea.
 It was the first Olympics for Serbia as a separate state since 1912 and the first for Montenegro, having separated from Serbia in 2006.
 It was also the first Olympics for Nepal as a republic, the Marshall Islands and Tuvalu.
 Mongolia and Panama each won their first Olympic gold medal.
 In addition, Afghanistan, Mauritius, Serbia, Sudan, Tajikistan and Togo won their first Olympic medals at these Games.
 North Korea, having symbolically marched with South Korea as one team at the opening ceremonies of the preceding three Games that it entered (2000 in Sydney, 2004 in Athens, and 2006 in Turin), paraded separately this time.